Palazuelos Variscite Cabochon Triangle media thumbnails

 How Palazuelos variscite is formed

 Variscite precipitates in Paleozoic slates when phosphate-rich solutions react with the aluminum in the substrate.
-The green comes from traces of iron in the phosphate's crystal lattice; the brown and yellow veins are remnants of the original matrix—slate, iron oxides, kaolinite—trapped during crystallization.
+The green color comes from traces of iron in the phosphate's crystal lattice; the brown and yellow veins are remnants of the original matrix—slate, iron oxides, kaolinite—trapped during crystallization.
 The exact distribution of the matrix in each cut section is unique, which is why each cabochon has its own pattern.

-What mounting it works for
+What setting it works for

 Iberian variscite in lapidary tradition